^

 Prognosis for chronic lymphocytic leukemia

-The median lifespan of patients with B-cell chronic lymphocytic leukemia or its complications is approximately 7-10 years.
-Survival without treatment in patients with stage 0 and II at the time of diagnosis is 5 to 20 years.
-Patients with stage III or IV die within 3-4 years from the time of diagnosis.
-Progression with the development of bone marrow deficiency is usually accompanied with a short life expectancy.
-In patients with chronic lymphocytic leukemia, there is a high probability of developing secondary cancers, especially skin cancer.
+The median survival time for patients with B-cell chronic lymphocytic leukemia or its complications is approximately 7-10 years.
+Untreated survival for patients with stage 0 and II at diagnosis ranges from 5 to 20 years.
+Patients with stage III or IV die within 3-4 years of diagnosis.
+Progression to bone marrow failure is usually accompanied by a short life expectancy.
+Patients with chronic lymphocytic leukemia are at high risk of developing secondary cancers, especially skin cancer.

-Despite the progression of chronic lymphocytic leukemia, in some patients clinical symptomatology is absent for several years; treatment is not indicated until the disease progresses or its symptoms develop.
-Cure, as a rule, is unattainable and treatment provides relief of symptoms and prolongation of the patient's life.
-Supportive therapy includes transfusion of erythrocyte mass or the use of erythropoietin in anemia; transfusion of thrombocytes with bleeding due to thrombocytopenia; antimicrobials for bacterial, fungal or viral infections.
-Since neutropenia and agammaglobulinemia reduce the body's defense against bacteria, antibiotic therapy must be bactericidal.
-In patients with hypogammaglobulinemia and recurrent or refractory infections or with a prophylactic goal in the development of more than two severe infections within 6 months, the need for therapeutic infusions of immunoglobulin should be considered.
+Despite the progression of chronic lymphocytic leukemia, some patients remain asymptomatic for several years; treatment is not indicated until the disease progresses or symptoms develop.
+A cure is usually unattainable, and treatment aims to relieve symptoms and prolong survival.
+Supportive care includes red blood cell transfusions or erythropoietin for anemia; platelet transfusions for bleeding due to thrombocytopenia; and antimicrobials for bacterial, fungal, or viral infections.
+Because neutropenia and agammaglobulinemia reduce host defenses against bacteria, antibiotic therapy should be bactericidal.
+In patients with hypogammaglobulinemia and recurrent or refractory infections, or prophylactically when more than two severe infections develop within 6 months, therapeutic immunoglobulin infusions should be considered.

 You are reporting a typo in the following text: